anowell/quasar/README.md

 ## Current Status

+Everything is experimental, half-baked, full of caveats, and subject to change.

+That said:
+- templating engines are swappable with examples using [mustache](https://crates.io/crates/mustache)(default) and [maud](https://crates.io/crates/maud).
+- templates can one-way bind to both data and properties of the node they are rendered into
+- event handlers can be assigned to views and used to update bound data or more directly the view itself

-Only a couple things work, and everything about this is subject to change.
-That said, given an HTML file like this:
+A basic example might include an HTML file like this:

 ```html
 <html>